Bernini and the Roman BaroqueMasterpieces from Palazzo Chigi in Ariccia

 February 12 through May 8, 2022

 Bernini and the Roman Baroque features rarely seen and privately owned masterpieces from the Chigi family.
-A Roman princely clan of Sienese origins, they amassed a spectacular collection of art in their palace in Ariccia, to the north of Rome.
+A Roman princely clan of Sienese origins, they amassed a spectacular collection of art in their palace in Ariccia, to the south of Rome.
 Enormously wealthy bankers who gained aristocratic titles and lands, the family included cardinals and a pope among their number.
-The Chigis’ prominence fueled their cultural ambitions; they commissioned and collected paintings, sculptures, and buildings from the best artists of the day, eventually emerging among the major patrons of art in Rome during 1600s.
+The Chigis’ prominence fueled their cultural ambitions; they commissioned and collected paintings, sculptures, and buildings from the best artists of the day, eventually emerging among the major patrons of art in Rome during the 1600s.

 Reflecting artistic energy that pulsated throughout Europe and inspired architects, artists, and urban planners across the globe, Bernini and the Roman Baroque embodies the magnificence and innovation that transformed Rome into the capital of the art world for centuries to come.

 Bernini and the Roman Baroque: Masterpieces from Palazzo Chigi in Ariccia is organized by Glocal Project Consulting and is toured by International Arts & Artists, Washington, DC.

 Made possible by The Margaret Acheson Stuart Society; the State of Florida, Department of State, Division of Arts and Culture, the Florida Council on Arts and Culture, and the National Endowment for the Arts; Penny and Jeff Vinik; Sibbri Foundation; and Friends of Bernini.